 Panetti was convicted and sentenced to death in the 1992 murders of his wife’s parents in Fredericksburg.
 His mental illness has always been a key element in all of his legal proceedings since.
 His appeals have focused on his early diagnosis of schizophrenia in 1978 and stories of delusions that have persisted throughout his life.

 According to the appellate court's opinion, since his last mental evaluation, prison guards have noticed Panetti acting delusional and he has claimed to be the father of singer Selena Gomez and said CNN anchor Wolf Blitzer showed his stolen prison ID card on the news.

 Panetti’s defense team said Tuesday they are confident the district court will find Panetti ineligible for execution after further review.
 The state of Texas has argued that Panetti's case should be held in state courts based on procedural rules.

 “We are grateful that the court found that Mr. Panetti’s nearly four decades of documented schizophrenia and severe mental illness provided a sufficient showing to obtain experts and resources to pursue the claim that he is currently incompetent for execution,” lawyers Greg Wiercioch and Kathryn Kase said in a statement.

 Read related Tribune coverage:

-The complex and protracted path Scott Panetti's death row case has traveled illustrates how few safeguards Texas has to protect mentally ill killers from being executed. [link]
+The complex and protracted path Scott Panetti's death row case has traveled illustrates how few safeguards Texas has to protect mentally ill killers from being executed.
+[Full story]

-The 23-year saga that is the Scott Panetti death penalty case was sent back to the U.S. 5th Circuit Court of Appeals as lawyers argued over whether the 57-year-old is competent enough to be executed, and who should pay to determine that. [link]
+The 23-year saga that is the Scott Panetti death penalty case was sent back to the U.S. 5th Circuit Court of Appeals as lawyers argued over whether the 57-year-old is competent enough to be executed, and who should pay to determine that.
+[Full story]